Norwegian royal family in turmoil as Crown Princess Mette-Marit linked to Epstein and son Marius Borg Høiby faces trial

 The news that Crown Princess Mette-Marit's name appears frequently in the Epstein files has hit Norway like a bombshell.
 And with Mette-Marit's son, Marius Borg Høiby, set to stand trial this week on multiple counts of rape and assault, many are now wondering how far from the tree the apple really falls.

-Here, however, she has shown genuine poor judgment.
-She knows very well what Epstein has been up to because she has not been living under a rock, but she doesn't seem to have understood that as a royal you have to be incredibly careful about who you trust and who you associate with.
+Here, however, she has shown genuinely poor judgment.
+She knows very well what Epstein has been up to because she hasn't been living under a rock, but she doesn't seem to have understood that as a royal you have to be incredibly careful about who you trust and who you associate with.

 Strong position

-The Norwegian court has previously been criticized for how it has handled the Høiby case, where the Crown Princess's son risks up to 16 years in prison.
+The Norwegian court has previously been criticized for how it has handled the Høiby case, where the Crown Princess's son faces up to 16 years in prison.
+On Sunday, the 'bonus prince' was arrested by police, accused of new violent crimes.

 What I think many Norwegians are asking themselves is why an almost thirty-year-old man with every advantage has never obtained an education or had a job.
-In some way, his life has been financed, but the Crown Prince and Princess have not wanted to answer questions about whether the money comes from part of the monkey business.
+In some way, his life has been financed, but the Crown Princess couple have declined to answer questions about whether the money comes from part of the monkey business.

 How many crises can the Norwegian monarchy survive?